 There are two main reasons why Keurig coffee is weaker than French Press or Drip coffee maker; first, the brew time is too quick so the grounds do not have enough time to fully extract the flavors, and second, the brewing temperature inside the machine is less than optimal.

-Some Keurig models now have this feature, and I have found it to be more flavorful and better tasting than normal Keurig brew.
+This feature evenly saturates the coffee grounds and I have found it to be more flavorful and better tasting than normal Keurig brew.

 The best way to brew coffee from Keurig is to always choose smaller brew sizes (as larger brew sizes are watered down) and press the strong brew button.
 Follow this article for more tips on how to make Keurig coffee stronger.

 Reasons you should buy a Keurig | The Pros

 The following are some reasons why you might be convinced to buy a new Keurig coffee maker.